The world's fastest electric motorcycle

 When they don't develop and manufacture awesome 3D printing filament, the wife-husband team of Eva Hakansson and Bill Dubé have a very expensive hobby - to design, build, and race the world's fastest electric motorcycles!
 Their latest design is the 1,000 HP all-electric "Green Envy", built with the goal of becoming the fastest motorcycle on the planet.
 Full stop.

-Both of us have been into electric vehicles since long before it was cool.
+Both Bill and I (Eva) have been into electric vehicles since long before it was cool.
 Bill converted a Volkswagen Rabbit (Golf) convertible to electric in 1995, and commuted back and forth to work in it for over 15 years.
-Eva was born into an electric vehicle and racing family, and she converted a motorcycle to electric together with her dad in 2007.
+I was born into an electric vehicle and racing family, and I converted a motorcycle to electric together with my dad in 2007.
 It was the passion for electric vehicles that brought us together, and you can read that long story here, if you are curious,

 Photo: Eva and the KillaJoule at the flooded Bonneville Salt Flats.
 The year was 2015 and all events were cancelled due to rain.

 Land speed racing is also what lead us into 3D printing.
 We needed custom parts, and 3D printing was the way to go!
-Eva didn't think Bill would go along with such an expensive purchase (about NZ$3,000 or US$2,000 at the time), so she made an elaborate plan to sell some of her stuff on eBay like shoes and handbags to save up for it.
-She carefully selected items to sell, counted up the expected sale price, and almost got it all to add up.
+I didn't think Bill would go along with such an expensive purchase (about NZ$3,000 or US$2,000 at the time), so I made an elaborate plan to sell my stuff on eBay like shoes and handbags to save up for it.
+I carefully selected items to sell, counted up the expected sale price, and almost got it all to add up.

-She presented the idea of buying a 3D printer to Bill, and before she even got to present her funding plan, Bill said "Sure!
+I presented the idea of buying a 3D printer to Bill, and before I even got to present my funding plan, Bill said "Sure!
 Sounds like fun!".
 A couple of weeks later we owned a refurbished Lulzbot TAZ5.
 We had no clue that it would change our lives forever.
-(BTW - the Lulzbots are made in the USA and are great printers.
-They are worth checking out if you are looking for a new printer).

 Photo: Our very first 3D printer, a refurbished LulzBot TAZ5, here printing glow-in-the-dark snowflakes.